SS Koombana: Centenary commemorations

 Early in 2012, to commemorate the centenary of Koombanas loss, the Port Hedland Historical Society organised a program of activities for the weekend of 17–18 March 2012.
 It included a Captain's Table dinner, a ceremonial laying of floral tributes at Port Hedland's Koombana lookout and an exhibition of artefacts at Dalgety House Cottage.
 At least 13 descendants of those lost on Koombana planned to make the trip to Port Hedland for the weekend.
 However, on 15 March 2012 the Society was forced to postpone the event, due to the impending approach of Tropical Cyclone Lua.

-On 24 March 2012, a Koombana centenary exhibition opened at the Western Australian Maritime Museum in Fremantle.
+On 24 March 2012, a Koombana centenary exhibition opened at the WA Maritime Museum in Fremantle.
 The exhibition, which was replicated in Port Hedland, was developed by the Western Australian Museum in consultation with the Port Hedland Historical Society, with financial support from the Port Hedland Port Authority.
 According to WA Museum chief executive Alec Coles, "The exhibition relates what is known of Koombana’s final hours, and describes the far-reaching search which took place following her disappearance."

 The Port Hedland Historical Society's postponed commemorative activities were rescheduled to the weekend of 27–28 April 2012.
 They culminated in the laying of a wreath for those lost aboard the ship.